Acute Aortic Dissection

 Type B dissections

 The definitive treatment for type B dissections is less clear.
 Uncomplicated distal dissections may be treated medically to control blood pressure.
-Distal dissections treated medically have a mortality rate that is the same as or lower than the mortality rate in patients who are treated surgically.
+Distal dissections treated medically have a mortality that is the same as or lower than that of patients who are treated surgically.
+In general, there is a 10-15% in-hospital mortality for patients with type B dissection who receive medical management, rising to more than 30-40% in the setting of complicated type B dissections (eg, related to malperfusion syndromes, rupture, rapid expansion) that are not promptly treated with endovascular or surgical intervention.
+[1] The estimated 5-year survival of patients with type B dissection is 75-85%.
+[1]

 Surgery is reserved for distal dissections that are leaking, ruptured, or compromising blood flow to a vital organ.